mrdijk/EnergyEfficient_FL/fabric/k8s/cluster-setup/README.md

 # Test installation, such as:
 ansible version

-# Add SSH slice key to connect between the nodes in FABRIC:
+# Add SSH slice key to connect between the nodes in FABRIC (make sure you followed the SSH config steps from the k8s_setup.ipynb notebook):
 mkdir -p ~/.ssh
 # Copy the files from your local directory to the remote host
 ./upload_to_remote.sh ~/.ssh/slice_key ubuntu 2001:610:2d0:fabc:f816:3eff:feba:b846 ~/.ssh/slice_key ../fabric_config/ssh_config "~/.ssh"